Documenting the Rohingya Crisis

 Context

-According to the UN Refugee Agency (UNHCR), over 740,000 members of the Rohingya community have relocated to Bangladesh since August 2017, fleeing persecution in Rakhine State, Myanmar.
-Prior to this, the Rohingya had already been subjected to decades of discriminatory laws, escalating isolation, threats and abuse which resulted in waves of displacement.
-Refugees are now reporting mass killing, enforced disappearances, rape, torture, and other violations committed by the Tatmadaw as the impetus behind the most recent mass exodus – the largest forced human migration in recent history.
-The already constrained camps in Bangladesh are now home to 1,000,000 Rohingya, a Muslim ethnic minority with their own language and culture.
-UNHCR reports that the majority of these refugees are women and children – with more than 40 percent under the age of 12.
+According to the UN Refugee Agency (UNHCR), over 740,000 Rohingya refugees have relocated to Bangladesh since August 2017, fleeing persecution in the Rakhine state of Myanmar.
+The Rohingya – a Muslim ethnic minority with their own language and culture – had been increasingly isolated by state forces for decades.
+The UNHCR reports that the majority of Rohingya refugees are women and children – with more than 40 percent under the age of 12.

 Project Details